 What is Ammonium Oxalate?

-C2H8N2O4 is an inorganic compound with chemical name Ammonium Oxalate.
-It is also called as diammonium oxalate or diammonium salt.
-It is an oxalate salt with ammonium.
-It is a strong dicarboxylic acid.
+Ammonium Oxalate is an oxalate salt with ammonium.
+Ammonium Oxalate is a strong dicarboxylic acid.
 This compound consists of ammonium ions and oxalate ions in a ratio of 2:1.

-Under standard conditions, it is a colourless to white salt.
-It is odourless and non-volatile in nature.
+Under standard conditions, it is a colorless to white salt.
+It is odorless and non-volatile in nature.
 It mixes slowly with water.
 It occurs naturally in many vegetables and plants.

 Properties of Ammonium Oxalate – C2H8N2O4